Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: Implementation Details

 \textbf{CNN and MLP.} The simple CNN for CIFAR-10 and CIFAR-100 is a convolution neural network model with ReLU activations, which consists of 3 convolutional layers followed by 2 fully connected layers.
 The first convolutional layer is of size (3, 32, 3), followed by a max pooling layer of size (2, 2).
 The second and third convolutional layers are of sizes (32, 64, 3) and (64, 64, 3), respectively.
 The last two connected layers are of sizes (64*4*4, 64) and (64, num\_classes), respectively.

 The MLP model MLP\_h2\_w200 stands for an MLP with 2 hidden layers and a width of 200 in each layer.
-We vary h and w in \autoref{fig:lmc:mlp_barrier_landscape1} to see the barriers in linear mode connectivity.
-We use MLP\_h2\_w200 for the MLP model in \autoref{table:fl:first_table}.
+We vary h and w in Figure 4 to see the barriers in linear mode connectivity.
+We use MLP\_h2\_w200 for the MLP model in Table VII.

-\textbf{ResNets.} We followed the model architectures used in \citep{li2018visualizing}.
+\textbf{ResNets.} We followed the model architectures used in \cite{li2018visualizing}.
 The number of the model names means the number of layers of the models.
 Naturally, the larger number indicates a deeper network.
-For WRN56 in \autoref{fig:lmc:model_archs_barrier}, it is an abbreviation of Wide-ResNet56-4, where "4" refers to four times as many filters per layer.
-The ResNets used in \autoref{table:fl:first_table} are ResNet20 for CIFAR-10 and CIFAR-100.
-It is notable that since the batch normalization layers will have abnormal effects on model fusion~\citep{li2020fedbn,lin2020ensemble}, following~\cite{adilova2023layerwise}, we remove all the batch normalization layers from the ResNets.
+For WRN56 in Figure 5, it is an abbreviation of Wide-ResNet56-4, where "4" refers to four times as many filters per layer.
+The ResNets used in Table VII are ResNet20 for CIFAR-10 and CIFAR-100.
+It is notable that since the batch normalization layers will have abnormal effects on model fusion~\cite{li2020fedbn,lin2020ensemble}, following~\cite{adilova2023layerwise}, we remove all the batch normalization layers from the ResNets.